albetnov/content/blogs/sahabat-rental.md

 and as I already mentioned many times, Laravel is a fitting role for this as I don't have to set up painful stuff like connecting ORM, creating API, creating migration and seeding interface, configuring bundles, pain, pain, and many other pains.

-# Chapter 3: Building The App
+## Chapter 3: Building The App

 Building the app is straightforward, what is not is my knowledge about business finances (moreover in car rental), and accounting.
 Yes, I am clueless.
 I have no idea how to make a proper report!
 I am clueless!
 There are also minimum criteria where of reports our app needs to make around 3: balance, cash flow, and one more thing that I forgot.
 Also, there are account numbers? and other accounting stuff that I don't know about.

 So for a few weeks, I decided to create the car module with colors where it has a separate stock.
 Also, the stock management is where each of the stock movements is being recorded there, I honestly think the stock management has some flaws in the flow but I can't remember them.
 Typical.
 With the power of Blade Components + Alpine, I enjoyed a swift and smooth development and easily achieved what I wanted, of course without hydration issues.
 Just kidding.

-Combine them with an Eloquent relationship and bam I got the Stock Movement and the car finally connected to each other (also the colors).
+Combine them with an Eloquent relationship and bam I got the Stock Movement and the car finally connected (also the colors).
 Nice.
 A good start.
 Now that the baseline is complete, the next thing to create will be the financial feature and that is transaction.
 I decided to split the transaction into two parts Expenses and Earnings so ~~ that we have more menu in the sidebar!~~ I can easily manage them since they have their own table anyway.
 The earnings will be connected to the order which includes the car while the expense is not.
 It's quite easy to create them since they are similar to the car module after all.
 But I removed the ability to edit because ~~it's cumbersome to work for~~ most transactions made should stay as is.

-Then what about the report? well, apparently my lecturer decided to ease up the difficulties where the app should be as easy to use even for those with no accounting background.
+Then what about the report? well, my lecturer decided to ease up the difficulties where the app should be as easy to use even for those with no accounting background.
 So that means, I can create the app as I used to! nice!
 I don't have to implement the sequel of Accurate.

-# Chapter 4: The Code Review
+## Chapter 4: The Code Review

 In this project, I prefer to experiment with something that I am still lacking in Laravel Framework, including learning new features that are available for Laravel 10 and some that I haven't tried yet.

-## The Blade Components
+### The Blade Components

 The Blade Components are powerful and appealing features of Blade in my opinion.
 The syntax for the markup is quite similar to Vue.
 You would declare a component using `<x-name>` where you change the name to the file name of your component file.
 You can pass the props as how you do it with HTML but use special syntax like this `:attribute` to pass PHP value within it.
 Nice!

 The component also already supports attribute inheritance so all you need to do is just `{{ $attributes }}` and that's it.
 You can even merge them or apply conditional classes! how convenient!
 With that, I created some components like alerts, auth, layouts, button, card, and many many more.

-## Macroable Trait
+### Macroable Trait

 In almost Laravel API they usually include the `Macroable` trait.
 This trait is powerful.
 It's like you can mixin a class right in runtime!
 However, it does lacking the IDE support and documentation as you would have to edit the phpdoc in the vendor folder directly which is just not recommended.
 Don't do that.
 Please don't push your vendor to git.